 That said, shoveling is excellent exercise for those who are physically fit enough to do so.
 Manual snow shovels can get into smaller spaces and are a quick grab-and-go solution that doesn’t require maintenance or startup procedures.
 If you’re looking for a more compact solution or one you can keep in a trunk, we also have an article about the best folding shovels.

 So you scrolled down here, looking for a simple answer.
 You want a durable snow shovel that doesn’t kill your back.
 Sometimes you need to push snow, sometimes you scoop and toss.
 Here are the winners that I use all winter long, hanging out in my garage, waiting for the first snow of the season.
+Our overall favorite, however, is the Snow Joe SJ-SHLV01 Shovelution snow shovel because it reduces strain on your back, which makes it especially great for wet and heavy snow.

 Snow Joe SJ-SHLV01 Shovelution